Session 6

 env:

-GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}Objective: Publish the branded project you created in Session 5 using GitHub Pages.
+GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}Objective: Publish the branded website project from Session 5 using GitHub Pages.

 Example Code (reused from Session 5):